 In the first place, such a conceptual revolution is a subtle recognition of the essence of the artistic production (during a well-defined historical phase) and, in the second place, as the acephalous repetition of the violence toward representation, nothing but the sterile fabrication of the emporium of the banal—the crowning of kitsch and nonsense.
-Arthur Danto, desecrating the spoils of Hegel aesthetician—one of the first ones who whispered about the death of art—claims that after Warhol’s Soup Cans art becomes impossible, and that is therefore ended with modernity.
+Arthur Danto, desecrating the spoils of Hegel qua aesthetician—one of the first ones who whispered about the death of art—claims that after Warhol’s Soup Cans art becomes impossible, and that is therefore ended with modernity.

 That’s absolutely not the case—what is ended is rather a mode of doing art.
 Warhol is not the founder of modernity, as holds Baudrillard, nor he symbolizes the death of art, as Danto argues.
 Warhol is instead the prophet of a kind of art produced within postmodern times (which is not postmodern art, as would say Boris Groys).
-With Warhol, art starts to impose itself as more alive than ever, though as the mise-en-scène of its own onanistic and presumptuous self-negation, feeding on its speculative reverb, conceptual as much as financial.
+With Warhol, art starts to impose itself as something more alive than ever, though as the mise-en-scène of its own onanistic and presumptuous self-negation, feeding on its speculative reverb, conceptual as much as financial.
 Erasing the word “art” from the vocabulary, as Allan Kaprow wishes, is nothing but another empty desire of those who do not understand the productive system art bases itself on.
-Art is today the flagship of capitalist logics: as little effort as possible for maximum profit.
-It should not come as a surprise that Warhol’s signature decrees the value (commercial) of the signed object—millions of dollars.
+Art is today the flagship of capitalist logics: as little effort as possible for the maximum profit.
+It should not come as a surprise that Warhol’s signature decrees the (commercial) value of the signed object—millions of dollars.
 In short, paraphrasing Jerry Prokosch from Jean-Luc Godard’s Le Mépris, who in turn is mocking Goebbels, when we hear the word “art” we should bring out our cheque book.

 There are different forms of contemporary art, they say, and that is true: there are bulky installations, schizophrenic performances, fair-trade recycling, atherogenic harems of frippery and messy experimentations; in a couple of words: a stratified porno-political representation of nothingness.
-Yet, there is one mode of production of the Artistic.
+Still, there is only one mode of production of the Artistic.
 That is to say, the mode of production that characterizes postmodernity, which sanctions the impossibility of grounding art into any aesthetic judgment or value.
 In this sense, we talk about trans-aesthetic.
-“Beauty” is the only word that ought to be removed from artistic vocabulary, even though it keeps resurrecting in the stammering of those apt to make comments at contemporary galleries.
+“Beauty” is the only word that ought to be removed from artistic vocabulary, even though it keeps resurrecting in the stammering of those apt to throw comments at contemporary galleries.

 Postmodernity is the anomaly of the bewildering feeling stemming from the death of God, that which dis-qualifies every foundational possibility.
 The decline of great narratives.
 Contemporary art does not have any foundational principle, any faithfulness to a narrative, except for the one that obeys to the strict and forthright market dynamics.